DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 We allow users to enter an address manually if:

-- no addresses are found from their search
+- no addresses are found in their search
 - none of the addresses shown match the address they want to add

 The address form includes fields for: